-In a wide pan / wok / griddle add 1 Tsp of oil.
+In a wide pan / wok / griddle add 1 teaspoon of oil.
 Then add the chopped okra.
 Sauté them on a low to medium flame for few minutes.

-Take another pan / wok, Heat 1 Tbsp of oil and add cumin seeds, allow it splutter.
+Take another pan / wok, Heat 1 tablespoon of oil and add cumin seeds, allow it splutter.

-Now add chopped green chillies ,1 Tsp of grated ginger and sauté for a minute.
+Now add chopped green chillies ,1 teaspoon of grated ginger and sauté for a minute.

 To this, add the sliced onions and sauté till onions turns light golden brown in colour.
 This is the most important step, as browned onions impart lot of taste and flavour in this recipe.

 Add turmeric powder and asafoetida.
 Mix well everything and fry for a minute.